mathigon/textbooks/content/sequences/content.md

 The number of people increases incredibly quickly.
-In the 10th step, you would reach 19,683 new ones, and after 22 steps you would have reached more people than currently alive on Earth.
+In the 10th step, you would reach 19,683 new ones, and after 22 steps you would have reached more people than are currently alive on Earth.

 This sequence of numbers has a special name: the __powers of 3__.
 As you can see, every term is actually just a different [power](gloss:powers) of 3: